Washington state attorney general charges three officers in 2020 death of Manuel Ellis - KESQ

 Washington state’s attorney general on Thursday filed felony charges against three police officers in connection with the death of Manuel Ellis, a Black man who died in March 2020 in the custody of the Tacoma Police Department.

-Officers Christopher Burbank and Matthew Collins have been charged with second-degree murder and Timothy Rankine is charged with first-degree manslaughter, according to charging documents.
+Officers Christopher Burbank and Matthew Collins are charged with second-degree murder and first-degree manslaughter while Officer Timothy Rankine is charged with first-degree manslaughter, according to court records.

 And it’s the second time homicide charges have been filed in the state against law enforcement officers since Washingtonians adopted Initiative 940 in November 2018 — a measure making it easier to prosecute police officers for negligent shootings.

+The Tacoma Police Union, in a statement, called the prosecution “a politically motivated witch hunt” and the officers “fine public servants … sacrificed at the altar of public sentiment.”

+“An unbiased jury will find that the officers broke no laws and, in fact, acted in accordance with the law, their training, and Tacoma Police Department policies,” the union said.

-Ellis died when police in Tacoma, Washington, attempted to arrest him on March 3, 2020, for allegedly “trying to open car doors of occupied vehicles.”
+Ellis died when police in Tacoma attempted to arrest him on March 3, 2020, for allegedly “trying to open car doors of occupied vehicles.”
 Ellis had to be restrained after a physical altercation with officers, according to police.

 Part of the arrest was caught on video by a driver.
 And Ellis could be heard crying, “I can’t breathe,” on police dispatch audio.